statnmap/hugo-statnmap-theme/README.md

-# Icarus
+# StatnMap theme

-Icarus is a responsive and customizable theme for bloggers.
-It's a port of the same-named theme for [Hexo](//hexo.io) made by [Ruipeng Zhang](https://github.com/ppoffice).
-Noteworthy features of this Hugo theme are the integration of a comment-system powered by Disqus, localization (l10n) support, syntax highlighting for source code and optional widgets for the sidebar.
+StatnMap theme is issued from Icarus, but I thought changes were to big to keep it as a fork.
+This is a responsive and customizable theme for bloggers.
+It's originally a port of the Icarus theme for [Hexo](//hexo.io) made by [Ruipeng Zhang](https://github.com/ppoffice).
+Noteworthy features of this Hugo theme are the integration of a comment-system powered by Disqus, localization (i18n) support, syntax highlighting for source code and optional widgets for the sidebar.

 ![](https://raw.githubusercontent.com/digitalcraftsman/hugo-icarus-theme/master/images/screenshot.png)